 Doing well in this course requires regular attendance at lectures and discussion sections, watching the on-line lectures, and solving practice problems.
-Working through the mathematical exercises is a particularly important part of the learning process.
-It is not enough to glance at the solutions to the exercises.
-Students should work on as many exercises as they can before the discussion sections and before looking at solution keys.
+Working through the homework exercises is a particularly important part of the learning process.
+It is important to attempt to solve problems yourself before looking at solution keys.
 In general, you should take an active approach to the material.
-This involves testing yourself to make sure that you understand the material, translating what you read and learn in lectures into your own words, identifying what you don't understand and working on it until you do, and working on exercises.
+This involves testing yourself to make sure that you understand the material, translating what you read and learn in lectures into your own words, identifying what you don't understand and working on it until you do.